Pylons/pyramid/docs/narr/introduction.rst

 -------------------------

 There are many tools available for web development.
-What would make someone want to use Pyramid instead?
-What makes Pyramid unique?
+What would make someone want to use :app:`Pyramid` instead?
+What makes :app:`Pyramid` unique?

-With Pyramid you can write very small applications without needing to know a lot.
-And by learning a bit more, you can write very large applications too.
-Pyramid will allow you to become productive quickly, and will grow with you.
+With :app:`Pyramid` you can write very small applications without needing to know a lot.
+And by learning a bit more, you can write very large applications too. :app:`Pyramid` will allow you to become productive quickly, and will grow with you.
 It won't hold you back when your application is small, and it won't get in your way when your application becomes large.
 Other application frameworks seem to fall into two non-overlapping categories: those that support "small apps" and those designed for "big apps".

 We don't believe you should have to make this choice.
 You can't really know how large your application will become.
 You certainly shouldn't have to rewrite a small application in another framework when it gets "too big".
-A well-designed framework should be able to be good at both.
-Pyramid is that kind of framework.
+A well-designed framework should be able to be good at both. :app:`Pyramid` is that kind of framework.

-Pyramid provides a set of features that are unique among Python web frameworks.
-Others may provide some, but only Pyramid provides them all, in one place, fully documented, and *à la carte* without needing to pay for the whole banquet.
+:app:`Pyramid` provides a set of features that are unique among Python web frameworks.
+Others may provide some, but only :app:`Pyramid` provides them all, in one place, fully documented, and *à la carte* without needing to pay for the whole banquet.

 Build single-file applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can write a Pyramid application that lives entirely in one Python file.
+You can write a :app:`Pyramid` application that lives entirely in one Python
-Such an application is easy to understand since everything is in one place.
-It
+file.
+Such an application is easy to understand since everything is in one
-is easy to deploy because you don't need to know much about Python packaging.
+place.
+It is easy to deploy because you don't need to know much about Python
-Pyramid allows you to do almost everything that so-called *microframeworks* can
+packaging. :app:`Pyramid` allows you to do almost everything that so-called
-in very similar ways.
+*microframeworks* can in very similar ways.

 .. literalinclude:: helloworld.py